-Conversion of the IMa parameters t and θ_A to divergence time in years and effective population size requires an estimate of generation time and mutation rate (Hey, 2007).
-We used an estimated generation time of 1.7 years (i.e. the average time for seven passerine species; Kondo et al., 2008; after Sæther et al., 2005; note that using a different estimate of generation time would affect estimates of population size but would not affect the resulting estimate of time in years since population expansion).
-We based our estimate of the ND2 mutation rate on the wellsupported mitochondrial molecular clock estimate of 1% mutation per million years along a single lineage (2% between lineages; Lovette, 2004; Weir, 2006; Weir & Schluter, 2008).
-This rate corresponds to 1.03×10^{-5} mutations per entire ND2 sequence (1032 bp) per year, or an estimate for μ of 1.75×10^{-5} per generation.
-To account for uncertainty in the rate of mutation, we also calculated parameter values for both 0.5% and 1.5% per million year mutation rates, which appeared to be appropriate given the apparent variation in calibrated rates reported by Weir & Schluter (2008).
+Conversion of the IMA parameters t and $\theta_A$ to divergence time in years and effective population size requires an estimate of generation time and mutation rate (Hey

+2007).
+We used an estimated generation time of 1.7 years (the average time for seven passerine species; Kondo et al., 2008; after Sæther et al., 2005; note that using a different estimate of generation time would affect estimates of population size but would not affect the resulting estimate of time in years since population expansion).
+We based our estimate of the ND2 mutation rate on the well-supported mitochondrial molecular clock estimate of 1% mutation per million years along a single lineage (2% between lineages; Lovette, 2004; Weir, 2006; Weir & Schluter, 2008).
+This rate corresponds to $1.03 10^{-5}$ mutations per entire ND2 sequence (1032 bp) per year, or an estimate for $\mu$ of $1.75 10^{-5}$ per generation.
+To account for uncertainty in the rate of mutation, we also calculated parameter values for both 0.5% and 1.5% per million year mutation rates, which seemed appropriate given the apparent variation in calibrated rates reported by Weir & Schluter (2008).